EUGENE, ORE. (AP) - Change is coming to the national title game, though it has nothing to do with any of those BCS busters you heard about all season.

-The Tigers from the Southeastern Conference and Ducks from the Pac-10 will bring perfect records and potent offenses to Glendale, Ariz., for their Jan.
-10 game.
-For both teams, it’ll be their first appearance in the national title game.
+The top-ranked Tigers and No. 2 Ducks will bring perfect records and potent offenses to Glendale, Ariz., for their Jan.
+10 matchup.

 “There was no surprise to anybody that we were going to be one or two,” defensive tackle Brandon Bair said.
 “I think you’d have had a great response if you’d seen us down there four or five.”